Hawke's Bay's biggest weekend? Visitor number metric hits new record

 Hawke’s Bay is also anticipating its biggest cruise season ever with more than 130,000 cruise visitors expected to call at Napier Port between November 2023 and April 2024.

 The boutique National Geographic Orion arrived earlier this week, the first of 92 cruises booked.
-There are two days over summer with three cruises at the same time.
+There are two days over summer with three cruises in port at the same time.

 The final ship currently booked to visit Hawke’s Bay is the Carnival Splendor, carrying up to 3012 passengers, on April 5, 2024.